Wonderland (The Charlatans album)

 Wonderland received generally positive reviews from music critics, many of whom praised its sound, while Burgess' falsetto drew mixed responses.
-It would charted at number one in Scotland, number two in the UK and number nine in Ireland; later being certified gold in the UK.
+It charted at number one in Scotland, number two in the UK, and number nine in Ireland, later being certified gold in the UK.
 "Love Is the Key" reached the top 20 in Scotland and the UK, while "A Man Needs to Be Told" made it to the top 40 in both territories.
-Bookended by two European festivals, the Charlatans went played a few shows in the United States.
+Bookended by two European festivals, the Charlatans played a few shows in the United States.
 "Love Is the Key" was released as the lead single from the album in August 2001; they promoted the album with club nights where people could hear it prior to its release.
 They went on a tour of the UK in October 2001, and in the following month, "A Man Needs to Be Told" was released as the next single.
 They closed out the year with a three-date arena tour with Starsailor, who would then support the band on their US tour in early 2002.
 Over the next few months, they performed at a mixture of festivals and did sporadic headlining shows.